 We have all done it — agonized over choosing the best produce at the store only to turn around a few days later and find wilted lettuce, herb containers of green slime and fuzzy tomatoes.
 So how do you keep your groceries from going bad before you can use them?
-The key to fresh, fuzz-free produce and herbs is proper storage.
+The key to fresh herbs and produce is proper storage.

 When looking to extend the shelf life of produce there are two important factors to consider — temperature and compatibility.
 According to “Vegetable Love” by Barbara Kafka, some fruits and vegetables are better preserved in the fridge.
 However, there are also those that are sensitive to cold and should be stored outside of the refrigerator at room temperature.
 Many fruits also produce ethylene gas as they ripen.
 Ethylene gas can accelerate the ripening and decay of vegetables that are sensitive to the gas.
 Keeping gas producers and gas-sensitive produce separate will extend their freshness.